 - a.
 The proposal includes and describes the overall approach and the general strategies that will be used to provide incentives for the purchase and consumption of qualifying fluid milk by SNAP households, including but not limited a description of various incentive option(s) proposed and how each is intended to increase purchase and consumption of qualifying fluid milk; and - b.
-The proposal clearly describes the point-of-purchase solution to be used to implement incentive program options, including but not limited to: - c.
-Any changes to systems or point-of-sale equipment necessary; and - d.
-A description of the formal agreement between the awardee and the retailer(s) that clearly describes the relationship between the two entities and the responsibilities and obligations of each. - e.
-The proposal describes the overall approach and the general techniques that will be used to support the training of retailer(s) and communication with SNAP households. - f.
+The proposal clearly outlines that the chosen project design(s) will either 1.)
+Deliver HFMI incentives as an automatic discount at the point of purchase or 2) Through integration with State Electronic Benefit Transfer (EBT) systems to automatically deposit earned HFMI incentives onto SNAP households EBT cards; and - c.
+The proposal clearly describes the point-of-purchase solution to be used to implement incentive program options, including but not limited to: - d.
+Any changes to systems or point-of-sale equipment necessary; and

+- e.
+A description of the formal agreement between the awardee and the retailer(s) that clearly describes the relationship between the two entities and the responsibilities and obligations of each. - f.
+The proposal describes the overall approach and the general techniques that will be used to support the training of retailer(s) and communication with SNAP households. - g.
 The proposal clearly describes reporting methodologies and timeframes for incentive tracking and risks and issues monitoring.